Claire Danes & Hugh Dancy Welcome Baby No. 2

 Danes, a New York City native, has been acting in movies, TV, and the theater since she was a teenager.
 In 1994, she scored her breakout role, Angela Chase in ABC’s groundbreaking teen drama My So-Called Life.
 Some of her other notable roles include playing Beth March in 1994’s big screen adaptation of Little Women, Juliet in Baz Luhrmann’s 1996 flick Romeo + Juliet, Cosette in 1998’s Les Misérables, and the title character in the 2010 HBO movie Temple Grandin.
 She has won multiple awards for her acting, including Emmy, Golden Globe, and Screen Actors Guild trophies.

-Brit Dancy is also a film, television, and stage actor.
-The 43-year-old is most known for playing Prince Charmont in the 2004 film Ella Enchanted, Will Graham in the NBC series Hannibal from 2013 to 2015, and Cal Roberts in the recently canceled Hulu series The Path.
+Hugh Dancy is also a film, television, and stage actor.
+The 43-year-old is most known for playing Prince Charmont in the 2004 film Ella Enchanted, Will Graham in the NBC series Hannibal from 2013 to 2015, and Cal Roberts in the recently canceled Hulu series, The Path.